kalabox/kalabox/README.md

 # Kalabox

+*KALABOX HAS REACHED MVP FEATURE COMPLETION BUT SHOULD STILL BE CONSIDERED AN ALPHA VERSION ERGO YMMV AND USE AT YOUR OWN RISK*

 A framework to build reusable, super fast, highly customizable, extensible and local integrated workflow solutions for all kinds of apps. **You can think about Kalabox as a super-fast, highly-customizable Vagrant for containers.**

 With Kalabox you can